-But there are many variations of a hanging travel toiletries bag.
+But there are many variations of the toiletries travel bag.
 Here are some a few suggestions that are similar in size and have similar functions and compartments:

 2. Minimize the number of products you use during your trip

-If possible, try to minimize the number of products you bring for your skincare routine and for your makeup kit.
+If possible, try to minimize the number of products for your travel makeup kit.